Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```
 ...prefix delegation #1 2600:4040:AAAA:BBBB::/56 received on ix1 from server ...
 ```
+Copy this prefix.
+We will use it for our `rad.conf` file later.

 Stop `dhcp6leased` (Ctrl+C) and start it normally:
 ```sh